StevenVB12/shiny_ColorChecker/README.md

 runGitHub("shiny_ColorChecker","StevenVB12")
 ```

-This function is also available in the patternize R package (see https://github.com/StevenVB12/patternize, allows batch processing).
+This function is also available in the patternize R package (see https://github.com/StevenVB12/patternize) for batch processing.